anatrini/WavePilot/README.md

 Official implementation of *WavePilot: Framework multidimensionale per l'esplorazione dello spazio parametrico di strumenti digitali* by Alessandro Anatrini (XXIV CIM, 2024).

-WavePilot is a framework designed to facilitate the exploration and manipulation of Digital Multimedia Instrument (DMmI) parameters.
-WavePilot employs a Variational Autoencoder (VAE) to translate the values of one or more DMmIs into a multidimensional (3d) representation of their parameter space.
+*WavePilot* is a framework designed to facilitate the exploration and manipulation of Digital Multimedia Instrument (DMmI) parameters. *WavePilot* employs a Variational Autoencoder (VAE) to translate the values of one or more DMmIs into a multidimensional (3D) representation of their parameter space.
 The primary goal is to enhance user interaction by offering a high-level graphical user interface (GUI) in the form of a navigable virtual space, simplifying DMmI programming.

 ![Alt text](media/scheme.png)
 WavePilot Operation Diagram: Blue for data processing, green for Flask server, orange for real-time communication with SocketIO, and magenta for decision-making (Anatrini, 2024).